-AS/NZS 5139 Battery Storage Compliance: What Every Solar Installer Needs to Know in 2026
+AS/NZS 5139 Battery Storage Compliance: What Solar Installers Need to Know

-AS/NZS 5139 Battery Storage Compliance: What Every Solar Installer Needs to Know in 2026
+AS/NZS 5139 Battery Storage Compliance: What Solar Installers Need to Know

 Battery storage is now a standard part of the solar conversation in Australia.
 In 2025, more than 60% of new residential solar installations included a battery — up from under 20% five years ago.